99kaits/tomochan/README.md

 - textboard mode with 2ch type templates
 - refactor templates
 - save name in cookie
-- better tabbing on the post form, plus ctrl-enter to send
+- ctrl-enter to send
+- better accessibility (deffo alt text on images at least)
 - multiple file uploads
 - file size limit
 - image thumbnails
-- file size and dimentions in db
+- file size and dimentions in db, kinda goes hand in hand with thumbnails actually i can prob use PIL for both
-- videos/audio
+- videos/audio, with thumbnails for video so ffmpeg will probably be involved somehow there
 - allowed filetypes and number of uploads configurable by board
 - optimize sql queries
-- post formatting of some variety (im thinking markdown, and maybe a selector for classical formatting which apparently is bbcode), also greentext
+- post formatting of some variety (im thinking markdown, and maybe a selector for bbcode), also greentext
 - aesthetics
 - \>\>1 replying
 - show direct replies in post header (\>\>2 \>\>10)